End of an Ear

 Reflection

 This project challenged me to translate a brand’s personality into a cohesive visual system.
-Through research and iteration, I learned how to make more intentional decisions about form, color, and typography, and how each element contributes to the overall tone of a brand.
+Through research and iterations, I made intentional decisions about form, color, and typography, carefully choosing elements to contribute to the overall tone of the brand.
 Working through multiple directions and refining them through feedback helped me develop a clearer sense of what makes a concept feel both distinctive and appropriate.